IN THE STATE TAX COMMISSION OF MISSOURI

-Complainant appealed Respondent’s ad valorem taxation of the subject property on the ground that the subject property qualified for exemption in 2017 because Complainant, a not-for-profit Internal Revenue Service Section 501(c)(3) organization, used the property for religious purposes.
+Complainant appealed Respondent’s ad valorem taxation of the subject property on the ground that the subject property qualified for exemption in 2018 because Complainant, a not-for-profit Internal Revenue Service Section 501(c)(3) organization, used the property for charitable purposes.
 Complainant did not challenge the assessed valuation of the subject property.

 FINDINGS OF FACT

 - Authority.
 Complainant timely appealed to the State Tax Commission (STC) from the decision of the BOE.

 - Appeals Submitted on Record.
 Upon agreement of the parties the appeals were submitted upon the record.
 Each party briefed the issues.